-It was a little after 10 AM and the glass on my front door began to rattle.
-At first, I thought the wind was blowing or perhaps a truck was passing close by, but it was quiet outside.
-After a few more seconds, the source was clear, it was an earthquake.
-Lasting a few seconds, the entire house shook and I fearfully looked at the ceiling hoping that nothing would fall or collapse.
-After it was over, I scanned the internet and discovered a magnitude 6.4 earthquake struck Southern California about 175 miles northeast from where I was sitting.
+A little after 10 AM, the glass on my front door began to rattle.
+At first, I thought the wind was blowing or a truck was passing by, but it was quiet outside.
+After a few more seconds, the source was clear; it was an earthquake.
+Lasting a few seconds, the entire house shook, and I fearfully looked at the ceiling, hoping that nothing would fall or collapse.
+After it was over, I scanned the internet and discovered a magnitude 6.4 earthquake struck Southern California about 175 miles northeast of where I was sitting.

 Predictably, the bloggers immediately posted.
-Celebrity bloggers, as usual, received disproportionate attention and one well-known actor wrote, “Respect Mother Nature!” followed by several other bloggers chiming, “Agree!”
-There were other postings by non-celebrities that asked for God’s help and intervention and some of the responses were less than kind.
+Celebrity bloggers, as usual, received disproportionate attention, and one well-known actor wrote, “Respect Mother Nature!” followed by several other bloggers chiming, “Agree!”
+Other postings asked for God’s help and intervention, with some responses less than kind.
 “Why are you imposing your beliefs upon us?
 Keep them to yourself!”

 The fool says in his heart, “There is no God.”
 They are corrupt, they do abominable deeds; there is none who does good.